hwaseonchoi/gharchive/README.md

 ### Import data

-* Exit from the container and import data from gharchive.org calling simply this scriipt on the branch:
+* Exit from the container and import data from gharchive.org calling simply this script on the branch:
 ```terminal
 ./import-gh-archive.sh
 ```